worldwise001/worldwise001.github.com/index.md

 For fun I work on hobbyist software projects, electronics and 3D printing.
 I also enjoy cooking and arts/crafts.

 Some current projects include building a service to analyze linkages between research papers, a nixie doom clock and some custom housing for the timelapse cameras for my 3D printer.
-In the future when I move back to Canada, I intend to document my dad's expertise and work on restoring old TVs/radios.
+In the future when everything reopens, I intend to document my dad's expertise and work on restoring old TVs/radios.

-I sometimes [play (video) games](https://steamcommunity.com/id/worldwise001), and less frequently [stream my gameplay](https://www.twitch.tv/worldwise001).
+I sometimes [play (video) games](https://steamcommunity.com/id/worldwise001), and sometimes [stream my gameplay](https://www.twitch.tv/worldwise001).

 I have [cat(s)](https://www.instagram.com/shh_furbabies).